LucasDelfino92/morrowindsharp/mw2.md

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782?tab=files)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.
+- Also install [**Balanced Passive Races and Birthsigns Fix**](https://drive.google.com/file/d/1216oco82e5Psc8fbQvuKue4_JHugGBKP/view?usp=sharing), which fixes a bug with one of the Wood Elf's racial abilities not working.

 > Note that, unless you install **Nimble Armor**, there's a good chance you will come across NPCs not donning their armor in favor of their higher Unarmored skill when using this mod in tandem with **BTB's Game Improvements**.